valancej/documentation/_pro/continuous-deployment/deployment-with-kubernetes.md

 ## Issue kubectl commands to your k8s cluster from your Codeship Pro build

+{% csnote info %}
+The public repository for our `codeship/kubectl` Docker image can be found [here](https://github.com/codeship-library/kubectl).
+{% endcsnote %}

-### Distill your current k8s configurations to a single file
+### 1. Distill your current k8s configuration to a single file

 With a configured k8s cluster context on your local machine, run the following command in your project directory: